 Don’t undo your pantry cleaning by returning infested containers of food to the shelves!
 Open each one and inspect the contents for signs of moths or other pests.
 Again, you’ll have to decide whether to toss or freeze contaminated foodstuff but I recommend discarding it.

 Be sure to wash and dry the outside of all food storage containers before returning them to your clean pantry, even the ones which show no signs of infestation.
-This will ensure you’re not overlooking hidden eggs.
+Washing will ensure that you’re not overlooking hidden eggs.

 Wait to Restock

-If possible, wait a week or so before restocking your pantry so you can be sure you’ve completely conquered the infestation.
+Wait a week or so before restocking your pantry so you can be sure you’ve thoroughly conquered the infestation.
 If you must restock right away, be sure to follow the preventative steps below, so you’re not just bringing home a new round of pests.

 How To Prevent Pantry Moths

 Pantry moths don’t just appear out of thin air: the majority of the time we bring them into the house along with our groceries.
-Taking some time to do the following tasks before shelving items will help keep your pantry moth-free, saving you both time and money in the long-run.
+Taking some time to do the following tasks before shelving items helps keep your pantry moth-free, saving you both time and money in the long-run.

 If you can’t stand the thought of giving your cans and bottles a hot soapy bath, at least rub them well with a disinfecting wipe or soapy washcloth before putting them away.
-This may sound like overkill at first, but if you’d spent a summer working in a grocery shipment warehouse witnessing rodents and bugs scamper across pallets of canned goods, you wouldn’t think twice about this.
+This may sound like overkill at first, but if you’d ever seen how rodents and bugs scamper across pallets of canned goods during shipment, you wouldn’t think twice about this.

-Fact is, there’s no way to ensure your rice, cereals and other dry goods are pest-free since the FDA allows a certain amount of insect parts and other unappetizing matter in food.
-To keep these nasty bits from turning into a new infestation, slip dry goods (including spices) into plastic bags and freeze them for 2-3 days before shelving them in your pantry.
+Fact is, there’s no way to ensure your rice, cereals, and other dry goods are pest-free since the FDA allows a certain amount of insect parts and other unappetizing matter in food.
+To keep these nasty bits from turning into a new infestation, slip dry goods into plastic bags and freeze them for 2-3 days before shelving them in your pantry.

-Transferring flours, grains, and cereals to air-tight storage containers will protect them from future infestation.
+Transferring flours, grains, and cereals to air-tight storage containers or Mason jars will protect them from future infestation.
 As a bonus, this also ensures that if moths do hatch in a container, they can’t escape and infest other foods.
-Plus, matching food storage canisters look pretty on your shelves.

-Pungent bay leaves aren’t just for spicing stews, they deter pantry moths, too.
-Scatter a few leaves on your shelves or keep them in a shallow open container to prevent insects from making your pantry their home.
+Pungent bay leaves aren’t just for spicing stews — they deter pantry moths, too.
+Scatter a few on your shelves or keep them in a shallow open container to prevent insects from making your pantry their home.

 There’s no doubt that getting rid of pantry moths involves a lot of work and food waste, but it beats the unappetizing alternative of serving your family insect-riddled food.
 (Though it might be tempting to do so if your in-laws overstay their welcome.)